OSC/ood-documentation/source/authentication/tutorial-oidc-keycloak-rhel7.rst

 #.
 Define apache config to proxy keycloak requests

    We will stick Apache in front of Keycloak.
-In this tutorial Keycloak is installed on the same node as OnDemand, so we can use the same Apache conf files, and thus reuse the same SSL certificates.
+In this tutorial Keycloak is installed on the same node as OnDemand, and we use the same Apache conf files, and thus reuse the same SSL certificates.

    **TODO**: show proxying 8080 to 8443

    **TODO**: show open up iptables

+   We can use the same host because Keycloak properly scopes all cookies it sets to the realm.
+For example, if I have a realm called osc, then the Keycloak login page will be at https://idp.osc.edu/auth/realms/osc/protocol/openid-connect/auth and cookies set during authentication will be set with the path ``/auth/realms/osc``, including ``KEYCLOAK_SESSION``, ``KEYCLOAK_STATE_CHECKER``, ``KEYCLOAK_IDENTITY``, and ``KC_RESTART``.

 #.
 Now you should be able to access https://your.ondemand.install.edu:8080/.
 In
    my case it was https://webdev07.hpc.osc.edu:8080/auth/